Skip to main content

 Hennepin County, MinnesotaEutrophic

 Cedar Lake earns a D — measurements through 2023 show persistent nutrient pressure that limits clarity through the summer.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Eurasian watermilfoil has been documented at Cedar Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
 Walleye are documented at Cedar Lake, one of 15 fish species on record for the lake.
 No formal public access is documented at Cedar Lake — most use is by shoreline residents and their guests.
 Ice-out has been recorded 12 times at Cedar Lake, with a median around Apr 9.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.